 Students complete a planned program of 9-15 credits of dental hygiene coursework from the list of courses below.
 The required certificate courses will be determined based upon the applicant's baccalaureate degree and career goals.
-Classes typically meet in the Normandale Community College dental laboratory and clinic.
+Classes are offered primarily online but will meet at Normandale Community College in Bloomington, Minnesota if required.